TonyMeiDeveloper/GuideOnTheSide/Step 1: Deploy Virtual Server.md

 https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/MoreResources/TerminalSSH.md

 ##Moving on after you connect to your instance server
-Let's SSH to connect to our instance server.
+You need to be able to connect to your instance server.
+Check the links above.
 I will be using a variety of Terminal Commands.
 Here are some common ones you should know before moving on:

 ```
 ls